Emergency Medical Evacuation Insurance for Egypt: Costs, Limits & Tips

 What medevac insurance for Egypt usually covers:

-- Medical escort and patient preparation, when required.
+- Medical escort and patient preparation when required.

 What it typically does not cover:

-- Self-arranged transportation without prior assistance approval.
+- Self-arranged transportation without prior approval from the assistance team.

 - Non-medical transfers or convenience evacuations.